-5.4.3.2 Mountain-Front Recharge (Southern Edge)
+5.4.3.2 Mountain Block Recharge (Southern Edge)

-Mountain front recharge to the basin sediments along the base of the McCullough Range, at the southern boundary of the model will be treated as a specified flux boundary condition.
-Initial estimates of this mountain front recharge flux will be based on estimates calculated using a water budget approach, as well as possibly empirical approaches based on precipitation in the McCullough Range (Wilson and Guan, 2004).
-MODFLOW's GHB package will be used to simulate the flux across the southern boundary.
+Mountain block recharge to the basin sediments along the base of the McCullough Range, at the southern boundary of the model, will be treated as a specified flux boundary condition.
+Initial estimates of this mountain block recharge flux will be based on estimates calculated using a water budget approach, as well as possibly empirical approaches based on precipitation in the McCullough Range (Wilson and Guan, 2004).
+The MODFLOW Well package will be used to simulate the flux across the southern boundary based on these recharge estimates.
+As an alternative, if adequate upgradient hydraulic head data are available, then MODFLOW's GHB package could be used to represent the flux across the southern boundary.